KSmanis/docker-gentoo-distcc/README.md

 vice versa.

 Cross-compilation support is enabled out of the box without any user configuration.
-More architecture combinations can be added upon popular request.
+More architecture combinations can be added upon request.

 ## Testing